patrhick1/PGL-Backend/podcast_outreach/DOCKER_DEPLOYMENT.md

 ### Google Credentials Issues
 If Google APIs fail:
-1. Check the credentials are mounted: `docker exec <container> ls -la /app/credentials/`
+1. Check the credentials are mounted: `docker exec pgl-podcast-app ls -la /app/podcast_outreach/credentials/`
-2. Verify the path in environment: `docker exec <container> env | grep GOOGLE`
+2. Verify the path in environment: `docker exec pgl-podcast-app env | grep GOOGLE`
 3. Ensure the service account has necessary permissions
+4. The path should be: `/app/podcast_outreach/credentials/service-account-key.json`

 ### Database Connection Issues
 - Verify your database allows connections from Docker's IP